The Candymen

 The Candymen (or the Candy Men) were an American pop quintet active 1965–1972 which prefigured the Atlanta Rhythm Section.
-The group were managed by Dothan, Alabama producer-songwriter Buddy Buie, and included guitarists John Rainey Adkins (who was the mainstay of the live band), plus Barry Bailey and J.R.
-Cobb, singer Rodney Justo, drummer Robert Nix and keyboard player Dean Daughtry.
+The group was managed by Dothan, Alabama producer-songwriter Buddy Buie, and included guitarist John Rainey Adkins (who was the mainstay of the live band), singer Rodney Justo, drummer Robert Nix, and keyboard player Bobbie Peterson.
+Peterson was replaced by Dean Daughtry after being drafted.
 The band's chart singles included "Georgia Pines" (1967) and "Ways" (1968).
-Their self-titled album peaked at No. 195 in the US.They often performed as the backing band of Roy Orbison.
+Their self-titled album peaked at No. 195 in the US.
+They often performed as the backing band of Roy Orbison.
 They opened for Pink Floyd during their first US Tour in 1967.